rodneyknaap/ATX-286AT-V3E-mainboard/README.md

 - Address bus driver CPLD
 - IO decoder CPLD
 After all these CPLDs are programmed, the system ROM can be put into the socket and you can remove the RESET jumper and run the first tests and possible debugging/troubleshooting can start.
+First tests can be done with a speaker connected to the mainboard, putting some LEDs on the CONV_LED, XMS_LED and BIOS_LED headers, removing the RESET header and using a switch to power on the board.
+Each time power on the board briefly and watch for POST activity.
+The XMS and BIOS LEDS, as well as the CONV_LED should blink because the CPU is alternating between accessing RAM and accessing the BIOS ROM in 8 bit mode (CONV_LED also indicates this)

 # Troubleshooting tips:
 When the 286 CPU comes out of RESET and has a clock pulse, it will attempt to initialize and load ROM code from the System ROM mirror at FFFFF0.
 Usually it will find a long jump instruction there, jumping into the start point of the BIOS.
 The CPU then typically proceeds to run the BIOS POST procedure where it will start to program and test the core AT controllers, possibly in this order: